GET ORDAINED

 Image shows a wedding officiant with a microphone holding it up to a bride, who is laughing and smiling while her groom watches, in their beach wedding ceremony

-Have you been asked to officiate your first wedding ceremony?
+Asked to officiate your first wedding ceremony?
+This step-by-step workbook was made for you.

 Photo of the wedding officiant training book Asked to Officiate